1Simo1/DRE/README.md

 ![bpa](https://user-images.githubusercontent.com/37436823/160477589-e7ef8af7-bef3-43af-89a0-a2bc1dd996bf.png)

- You can extract ALL game default "standard menu images" with only one click, or you can choose one BPA from horizontal list, then view archive file list, choose one of them and view availabl operations (normally, extract it from archive as is, expand it if is BPK, extract images if possibile).
+ You can extract ALL game default "standard menu images" with only one click, or you can choose one BPA from horizontal list, then view archive file list, choose one of them and view available operations (normally, extract it from archive as is, expand it if is BPK, extract images if possibile).

  ![sg](https://user-images.githubusercontent.com/37436823/160478363-475b1cf7-28a3-4288-8466-903740717a1f.png)